-Emissions factors for forest degradation were derived based on the relative plot level canopy cover reduction captured for degraded plots during the activity data analysis (see Figure 9 in section 2.2.1).
+Emissions factors for forest degradation were derived based on the relative plot level canopy cover reduction captured for degraded plots during the activity data analysis (see equation 5 in section 2.2.2).
 The remote sensing interpreters assessed the average tree cover prior to and after a degradation event, after which for each plot the relative percentage reduction was calculated.
 Accordingly, the average relative canopy cover reduction was calculated for open and closed forest for all vegetation zones combined.
 The relative percentage tree cover reduction was applied to the forest carbon stock (AGC, BGC, DW) to approximate the carbon loss associated with degradation.
 The pools AGC, BGC and DW were selected in the ERPD as associated with logging.
 Since this is the largest cause of degradation and since DW is a significant pool, this selection was applied here.
 The calculation of the EF for degradation is provided in equation 9.
-Reduction in canopy cover can be taken as a proxy for degradation according to FAO (2000).

-Equation 9 Emissions factor for forest degradation for vegetation zone e during both the reference and monitoring period
+Equation 14 Emissions factor for forest degradation for vegetation zone e during both the reference and monitoring period

-$$EF \ degradation{e,s} = \ Cbefore{e,s} \times \ reduction \ rate_s \times \frac{44}{12}$$ (9)
+$$EF\ degradation{e,s} = Cbefore{e,s} \times reduction\ rate_s \times \frac{44}{12}$$ (9)